 By all scientific accounts, theses rounded objects found in pyrophyllite deposits around Ottosdal, South Africa are three billion-year-old rocks that were naturally formed by carbonate concretions.

 The tiny pyrophyllite spheres ranging in size from .5-10 cm, with even latitudinal grooves on them, were created when minerals formed in the space between sediments much the way crystals can naturally form extremely precise shapes.
 It was the weathering of these specimen that then left them as tiny balls, with evenly spaced lines circumscribing them.

 Of course, this answer does little satisfy those who are convinced the spheres are too perfect to have been created naturally.
 Since their first discovery in South African mines, they have been a hot topic among conspiracy theorists who see them as proof of ancient aliens.

-Nonetheless the spheres serve as a jumping off point for pseudo-archeological claims that intelligent beings roamed the earth the billion years ago, and that these beings made the spheres for religious or military purposes.
-Some even claim the spheres were an ancient form of information technology made by and ancient people millions of years before the first men and women walked the earth.
+Nonetheless the spheres serve as a jumping off point for pseudo-archaeological claims that intelligent beings roamed the earth three billion years ago, and that these beings made the spheres for religious or military purposes.
+Some even claim the spheres were an ancient form of information technology made by an ancient people millions of years before the first humans women walked the earth.

 Despite these spurious claims, the scientific world agrees that the spheres are simply a natural wonder of the world, to be appreciated in their own right.